bartlab22/docs_pd6204/content/en/docs/localdevelopment/_index.md

 In this step you will review your git config and if needed update your git config file with the address of the upstream repository.
 Next you will fetch any updates from the upstream repo to ensure your local git client has the latest updates, and then rebase your local fork to use the upstream repo.

-- From your shell command prompt, ensure your prompt is set to the directory for your forked repository and enter the command `cat .git/config` to display your git config file.
+- **Action:** From your shell command prompt, ensure your prompt is set to the directory for your forked repository and enter the command `cat .git/config` to display your git config file.
 Ensure your git config file has a section for `remote "upstream"` set to the https or ssh address for the upstream repo, as shown in the image below.

 {{< exopen "Click to expand screenshot for this action" >}}
 ![](/docs_pd6204/docs/localdevelopment/2021-05-18-02-55-43.png)